 If you’re installing a customized solar power system, you’d need to purchase each item separately.
 Unlike solar kits, a DIY solar panel system requires technical expertise to purchase all the hardware and set them up on your own.
 The most important component of the setup is the solar panel, which we’ll cover in the following section.

-From Fixed 100W panel to extremely flexible monocrystalline RV solar panel, we’ve covered everything that will power most of, if not all, your electrical appliances.
+From Fixed 100W panels to extremely flexible monocrystalline RV solar panels, we’ve covered everything that will power most of, if not all, your electrical appliances.